josephxsxn/hdp2WordCountOozie/README.md

 > oozie job -oozie http://sandbox.hortonworks.com:11000/oozie -config job.properties  -run

-#Filtering with keywords.txt file from YARN Distributed Cache
+#Filtering with keywords file from YARN Distributed Cache

-***Note*** - The distributed cache assumes the file is named **keywords.txt**  if it is not the job will default to normal Word Count behavior and not perform filtering.
+***Note - *** Any file can be provided for filtering but the assumptions are:

+1. All Keywords are Comma ‘,’ delimited
+2. All Keywords are on a single line in the keyword file

 ##Running as StandAlone MR with Keyword Filtering

 ######1) Upload keywords.txt file to HDFS

-> hdfs dfs -put keywords.txt /user/$USERNAME/keywords.txt
+> hdfs dfs -put keywords.txt /user/$USERNAME/$SOMEFILE

 ######2) Follow Steps 1-3 above of the Normal Word Count Standalone MR Usage.

 ######3) Execute MR Job

-> yarn jar hdp2wordcount-0.0.1-SNAPSHOT.jar hdp2wordcount.WordCount rawmusixmatch $OUTPUTDIR keywords.txt
+> yarn jar hdp2wordcount-0.0.1-SNAPSHOT.jar hdp2wordcount.WordCount rawmusixmatch $OUTPUTDIR $SOMEFILE

 ##Running as Oozie with Keyword Filtering